jfelding/jacob-experiments-astro-site/README.md

 [http://localhost:4321/](http://localhost:4321/).

-## Recent Posts
+## Outputs

-You can find the recent posts in the blog.
+You can find the recent posts in the project outputs page.

-## Recent Projects
+## Projects

 You can find the recent projects on the projects page.

+## Ideas

+You can find recent thoughts and ideas in the ideas page.

 ## Work Experience